gohugoio/hugo/content/en/content-management/multilingual.md

 : (`bool`) If `true`, Hugo will not render content for this language.
 Default is `false`.

 languageCode
-: (`string`) The language tag as defined by [RFC 5646].
+: (`string`) The language tag as described in [RFC 5646].
 This value does not affect localization or URLs.
 Hugo uses this value to populate the `language` element in the [built-in RSS template], and the `lang` attribute of the `html` element in the [built-in alias template].
 Examples:

 - `en`
 - `en-GB`